Asia shares look to extend rally before U.S. jobs test

-Chinese blue chips (.CSI300) slipped 0.4%, as surveys showed a slight slowdown in factory activity but a pick-up in the giant service sector. read more
+Chinese blue chips slipped 0.4%, as surveys showed a slight slowdown in factory activity but a pick-up in the giant service sector.

 “It feels like a market looking for direction in the face of uncertainty around the interplay between much-feared inflation and much hoped-for growth recovery,” says Patrik Schowitz, global multi-asset strategist at J.P.
 Morgan Asset Management.